Jaloch-glitch/langflow/README.md

 # Test Langflow

-In this repo, we instantiate langflow and play with it.
+In this repo, there is an instantiate of langflow for playing with it.

 For this usecase, we build a RAG that reads our pdf document.